MontFerret/ferret/README.md

 ## What is it?
 ```ferret``` is a web scraping system.
 It aims to simplify data extraction from the web for UI testing, machine learning, analytics and more.
 ```ferret``` allows users to focus on the data.
 It abstracts away the technical details and complexity of underlying technologies using its own declarative language.
-It is extremely portable, extensible and fast.
+It is extremely portable, extensible, and fast.

 [Read the introductory blog post about Ferret here!](https://medium.com/@ziflex/say-hello-to-ferret-a-modern-web-scraping-tool-5c9cc85ba183)